firebolt-db/godocs/docs/sql_reference/commands/index.md

   Start, stop, and manage Firebolt engines.

 * [Data ingest and movement](#data-ingest-and-movement)
-  Move data between your data lake and Firebolt, and betweeen Firebolt resources.
+  Move data between your data lake and Firebolt and between Firebolt resources.

 * [Database objects](#database-objects)
-  DDL.
+  Data Definition Language.
 Create, alter, drop, and otherwise manage objects like databases, tables, and views in your Firebolt account.

 * [Data manipulation](#data-manipulation)
-  DML.
-Update data or delete data from tables in your Firebolt account.
+  Data Manipulation Language.
+Update or delete data from tables in your Firebolt account.

 * [Queries and query optimization](#queries-and-query-optimization)
   Analyze data with `SELECT`.
 Tune and optimize query performance with other commands.

 * [Information schema](#information-schema)
-  Query the Firebolt information schema for metadata related to Firebolt objects and resources.
+  Query the Firebolt information schema for metadata related to its objects and resources.

 ## Engines